If a medication is prescribed at 75 mg every 6 hours, how much will be taken in one day?

 Master the HOSA Medical Math Assessment Test with flashcards and multiple-choice questions.
 Each question includes hints and explanations to help you excel.
 Achieve your certification!

-To determine the total amount of medication taken in one day when prescribed at 75 mg every 6 hours, first, calculate how many doses are taken in a 24-hour period.
-There are 24 hours in a day, and when dosing occurs every 6 hours, the total number of doses can be found by dividing 24 by 6.
+To determine how much medication will be taken in one day when prescribed at 75 mg every 6 hours, you first calculate how many doses are administered in a 24-hour period.

-4 doses × 75 mg/dose = 300 mg.
+4 doses × 75 mg per dose = 300 mg.

 Subscribe